ztvaskal/ST558Project1/README.md

   }
 ```

+Once again, we call the function with the franchiseId as a provided
+argument.
+Also, this data is wide and long again, so only the first 8
+columns of data are presented.

 ``` r
 #Two test function calls - one for my favorite team, GO PENS! & one for the hometown favorite Hurricanes!
 #function to pull records for Pittsburgh Penguins and print out first 8 columns to display well on the page